-Welcome to Good For You Gluten Free, one of the best gluten-free blogs around with the most comprehensive information on celiac disease, gluten sensitivities, and other gluten disorders.
-You must be new here and I’d like to show you around.
-Please take a moment to read this full article to learn how to navigate this site and get the most out the information provided.
-Please note this post contains affiliate links.
+Welcome to Good For You Gluten Free, the #1 source for commonsense gluten-free information.
+You’ll find comprehensive information on celiac disease, gluten sensitivities, gluten disorders, and autoimmune disease.
+If you’re new here, I’d love to show you around.
+Please take a moment to read this article to learn how to navigate this site so you get the most out of the information provided.
+This article contains affiliate links.
 Please see my disclosures.

 Welcome!
-I’m so glad you found me here at Good For You Gluten Free.
+I’m glad you found me here at Good For You Gluten Free.

-I’m Jenny Levine Finke, the founder of Good For You Gluten Free and author of Dear Gluten, It’s Not Me, It’s You.
+I’m Jenny Levine Finke, the founder of Good For You Gluten Free and author of the award-winning book Dear Gluten, It’s Not Me, It’s You.

-I also have taken the time to read many books that have shaped my thinking and expertise, including the following, which I consider required reading for anyone following a gluten-free lifestyle:
+I’ve also read many books on the subject, which have shaped my thinking and expertise.
+I consider the following books to be required reading for anyone on a gluten-free diet: